Tunnel Ram

 Cadillac Eldorado for 1968 - luxury, style and power on a grand scale

-For 1968 Cadlilac made front disc brakes standard, a wise move considering the 4,600 pound Eldorado was capable of hitting 60mph in 9 seconds and could hit 120mph.
+For 1968 Cadlilac made front disc brakes standard, a wise move considering the 4,600 pound Eldorado was capable of hitting 60mph in 9 seconds and could do 120mph.
 In what was a bumper year for Cadillac, the Eldorado sold 17,930 units, accounting for almost 12% of all Cadillac sales for the 1967 model year.
 Base price was a considerable $6,277.

 Read more about Cadillac